SpellholdStudios/Adrian_NPC/README.md

 #### Mac OS X

-Region of Terror for Mac OS X is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+Adrian NPC for BGII for Mac OS X is distributed is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: adrian folder, setup-adrian and setup-adrian.command files in your game folder.
 To install, simply double-click **`setup-adrian.command`** and follow the instructions on screen.